hapax/hapax.github.io/assets/reading.md

 **October 21, 2020.** *If you believe the speed-reading hype, you can read as fast as you like without sacrificing comprehension.
-Responsible psychological research shows this is not the case; there is inevitably a cognitive tradeoff between speed and fidelity of processing.
-I perform some less responsible "research" and show that, even for a brain superior to ours, there are fundamental physics limits on speed reading.*
+Responsible psychological research shows this is not the case: there is inevitably a cognitive tradeoff between speed and fidelity of processing.
+I perform some less responsible "research" and show that, even for a brain vastly superior to ours, there are fundamental physics limits on speed reading.*